 Attend at least 2 additional leadership development opportunities each semester (may include Leadership Labs, Leadership Exchange, volunteering for the Leadership Challenge Event, guest speakers/lectures related to Leadership, PALS events, etc.)

-Meet one-on-one with the LC Fellow once a semester
+Meet one-on-one with the LC RA once a semester

-Enrollment in the Learning Community is restricted to 25 students.
+Enrollment in the LC is restricted to 25 students.
 Students may sign up on a first-come, first-served basis by contacting email@example.com or calling (785)670-2000.

 The Leadership Institute utilizes the Social Change Model of Leadership in the development of curricular and co-curricular programs.
 Therefore, the hall programming a part of the Leadership Learning Community will also be developed utilizing this framework.
 Within the Social Change Model of Leadership, “a leader is one who is able to effect positive change for the betterment of others, the community and society” (HERI, 1996, p.
 16).
 As the figure below exhibits, this change is an outcome of development in the areas of Group Values (collaboration, common purpose and controversy with civility), Individual Values (consciousness of self, congruence and commitment), and Society/Community Values which includes citizenship.
 These values will be emphasized throughout one’s involvement in the Leadership Learning Community.